WilmerLab/wilmerlab.github.io/_pages/people.md

     excerpt: "*Graduate Student*<br>
     **Yufeng has a strong foundation in machine learning and computational simulation.
 He is passionate about AI and deploying Deep Learning technology into the Chemical Engineering field.**
     He received his master degree in Chemical Engineering from Carnegie Mellon University.
 He is currently leading the \"Electronic Nose\" project and the PFAS Adsorption Project, aiming to contribute to a brighter future."
+  - image_path: /assets/img/people/ShreyaThakkar.png
+    alt: "Shreya Thakkar"
+    title: "Shreya Thakkar"
+    excerpt: "*Graduate Student*<br>
+    **Shreya Thakkar is interested in understanding the hydrogen transfer and activation in metal oxides.**
+    She received her Master's in Chemical Engineering in 2022 form University of Massachusetts, Amherst where she worked on developing a technique for characterization of catalysts and studying CO chemisorption on platinum group metals.
+She received her Bachelor's in Chemical Engineering from Institute of Chemical Technology, Mumbai.
+She is co-advised by Chris Wilmer and James McKone."
+alumni:
   - image_path: /assets/img/people/DominickProfilePic.jpg
     alt: "Dominick Filonowich"
     title: "Dominick Filonowich"